pranavharakerelumen/minimediaportal/README.md

 # Mini Media Portal

-A lightweight prototype that mimics the core behavior of the Vyvx Media Portal.
+A lightweight prototype that mimics the core behavior of the Vyvx Media Portal (displaying tables with info from the database).
-Designed as a Proof of Concept for Vyvx's future migration to a modern technology stack.
+Designed as a PoC for Vyvx's future migration to a modern stack.

 ### Frontend
 - React